kaniagalih/image_capt_generate/README.md

 Server forwards this payload to the configured n8n webhook and returns n8n's response.

 ## Environment variables
-Set one of the following:
+Set one of the following (no hardcoded default in code):
 - `N8N_FULL_URL` (e.g., https://n8n.example.com/webhook/my-workflow)

 Or both of: